 The 1911 census sees the family still living in Denbighshire at Chapel Square Tanylan Ruabon, Denbighshire.
 Father John Evans was now 43 and still working in the Coal Mines as a Miner, Labourer below ground.
 His wife Emma was 38 and they had been married 21 years.
 Four children had been born to them, but one had died.
 Joseph E. was 17 and a Labourer, above ground employed by the Colliery.
 Mary was 13 and at school A second daughter, Edith A. was 1 year 6 months old.

-Presumably Joseph and probably his family moved to Flintshire some time after the 1911 census.
+Presumably Joseph and his family moved to Flintshire some time after the 1911 census.
 Joseph’s Commonwealth War Grave Certificate (see below) gives his parents’ address as 1 Griffiths Row, Pentre, Queensferry.

-UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms the regimental information above and tells us he enlisted in Barnsley.
+UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co.uk confirms the regimental information above left and tells us he enlisted in Barnsley.
 His residence was Chester and he died at home.